padak/crewai_demo/README.md

 3. Process the webhook data according to the job status.

 Webhook payloads include:

 - `job_id`: The ID of the job
 - `status`: The current status (e.g., `pending_approval`, `completed`, `error`)
-- `function`: The function that was called
+- `crew`: The crew that was called
 - `result`: The result data (for completed jobs)

 ## Docker Deployment